joanpablo/reactive_forms/README.md

 > If at least one **FormControl** is **invalid** then the FormGroup is **invalid**

-There are common predifined validators, but you can implement custom validators too.
+There are common predefined validators, but you can implement custom validators too.
-### Predifined validators
+### Predefined validators
 - Validators.required
 - Validators.email
 - Validators.number